5 Best Centerpin Reels Of 2023

 The Kingpin Zeppelin Centerpin Reel provides the smoothest casts compared to others on the market today.

-I would consider this float reel to be the best High-End float reel for those guys that want the best.
+I would consider this float reel to be the best High-End float reel under $800.00.

 It comes in a bunch of really cool looking colors too.